How the Beatles Came Together Again to Finish John Lennon’s ‘Real Love’

-Less than four months after the release of “Free as a Bird,” the first new Beatles song in 25 years, the world got a follow-up.
-On March 4, 1996, the Beatles released “Real Love,” in which Paul McCartney, George Harrison and Ringo Starr once again overdubbed themselves onto an old John Lennon demo.
+Less than four months after the release of the first new Beatles song in 25 years, the world got a follow-up to “Free as a Bird.”
+On March 4, 1996, they released “Real Love,” in which Paul McCartney, George Harrison and Ringo Starr once again overdubbed themselves onto an old John Lennon demo.

-"So, I had to get rid of the hiss and the mains hum, and then there were clicks all the way through it. ...
-We'd spend a day on it, then listen back and still find loads more things wrong.
+"So, I had to get rid of the hiss and the mains hum, and then there were clicks all the way through it," Lynne added.
+"We'd spend a day on it, then listen back and still find loads more things wrong.
 But we would magnify them, grab them and wipe them out.
 It didn't have any effect on John's voice, because we were just dealing with the air surrounding him, in between phrases.
 That took about a week to clean up before it was even usable."

 Once a master copy was completed, McCartney, Harrison and Starr overdubbed their parts onto it in February 1995 at McCartney’s studio in Sussex, England.
 Lynne noted that, despite the decades that had passed since their last recording together, very little had changed.